Asimov-Chuang/DeepHalo/Unm8-2.md

 To address the concerns on novelty and interpretability, we provide detailed point-wise responses below.

+(FETA: NN architecture not scalable to model high-order interactions.
+A high-dimensional tensor is needed.
+FATE: Entangle.
+No explicit control over the order it can represent.
+)

 ### 1&nbsp;&nbsp; Beyond FETA and other context-dependent choice models: controllable modeling of higher‑order effects
 Among context-dependent models,